Margaret Woodford (1479-1507)

 from' William Turville and married to Thomas Morton, the

-The manor of Brentingby passed to the Mortons in 1487 on the death of Margaret's father, William.
-William died on 28 July 1487 and his Inquisition Post Mortem revealed that Margaret, then aged eight years, was to inherit Brentingby, Wyfordby, Freeby and Garthorpe `held of Ralph'.
+The manor of Brentingby passed to the Mortons in 1487 on the death of Margaret's father, William on 28 July 1487.
+His Inquisition Post Mortem revealed that Margaret, then aged eight years, was to inherit Brentingby, Wyfordby, Freeby and Garthorpe `held of Ralph'.
 This Ralph was her great-uncle, one of the younger sons of Sir Robert Woodford, and not her father.

 Margaret and Thomas Morton had one